baloooo/linux/Simple-Linux-Questions-Answers.md

 	www.google.com.
 192	IN	A	172.217.25.228

 	# Find out domain IP
-	$ host -t a	github.com
-	github.com has address 192.30.253.112
+	$ host -t a	github.com	 (-t is query type, a is A record) github.com has address 192.30.253.112
 	github.com has address 192.30.253.113
 	# Find out domain mail Server